TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 [technical installation guide](/TechnicalInstallation), and as such it requires more time and has a few limitations.
 One major limitation of this process is that it does not allow easily updating the Misinformation Game as explained in the [updating guide](/Updating).
 Instead, this same process will need to be followed again to update your instance.
-If you have a background in IT or software development, then the technical installation guide will likely be easier and quicker to follow.
+If you are comfortable installing software and using the command line, then the technical installation guide will likely be easier and quicker to follow.